Beam1pnzaza/WRO.Easykids-OMO/README.md

   ![HSV Graph](https://github.com/Beam1pnzaza/WRO.Easykids-OMO/assets/86812911/f8efcf23-75eb-43d5-963e-8cf863487526)

   **HSV is particularly advantageous in robotics because it separates the color information from brightness, making it more robust in varying lighting conditions.**

+### ▶️ Step 1: Obtaining Initial HSV Values
+In the first step of our color detection technique, we utilize the robot's camera along with OpenCV or a similar image processing library to obtain the initial HSV (Hue, Saturation, Value) values for the desired color.
+The process begins with the operator aiming the camera at the object or color they want the robot to detect.
+With a simple click on that specific color in the camera's view, the first code extracts the corresponding HSV values of the clicked pixel.
+These values are then displayed on the screen, providing crucial information about the color we want the robot to identify.

+By obtaining the initial HSV values directly from the real-world environment, we ensure that the robot's color detection is tailored to the specific conditions and lighting present at the time of calibration.
+This step allows for customization of the color range and sets the foundation for accurate color detection in subsequent stages.